Healthy Recipes Blog

 Steamed Carrots

-Steamed carrots served on a white plate.
+Steamed carrots are served on a white plate with a napkin.

-I also like them cooked, and steaming is, by far, my favorite way of enjoying them.
+I enjoy raw carrots dipped in ranch dressing, sour cream dip, or yogurt dip.
+They make a great snack.
+I also like them cooked, and steaming is my favorite way of enjoying them.
 I've got nothing against labor-intensive side dishes or complex vegetable recipes.
-But sometimes, especially during the workweek, the simplest recipes truly are the best.
+But sometimes, especially during the workweek, the simplest recipes are the best.
+This is one of them.

 Ingredients